 Road Cycling and Off-road Mountain Biking – In the Western North Carolina Mountains, the word "flat" is seldom used to describe our landscape.
 So, needless to say, biking these hills can be a challenge for road bikers and off-road bikers alike.
 Tsali Recreation Area Trail System, 15 miles west of Bryson City.
 Pronounced "SAH-lee" and named after the 19th century Cherokee Indian martyr, the 42-mile network of multi-use trails is consistently rated one of the top ten riding destinations in the United States.
 Tsali Cycles in town is a great place to rent bikes or get trail advice.

 Elevate Your Golf Game at two 18-hole mountain courses – Smoky Mountain Country Club and Sequoyah National.
 The spectacular landscape of the Great Smoky Mountains has been luring vacationers for generations.
 And now, it’s attracting golfers who enjoy the unique challenges that a true mountain golf course can deliver.

 Fishing is big in Swain County.
 So big, in fact, that it has its own website – GreatSmokiesFishing.com.
 This comprehensive guide to fishing in the NC Smokies features a map and descriptions of twenty-six fishing destinations — mountain trout streams, creeks, rivers and two large lakes.
 These waters offer more than 17 sporting species from trout to bass to Muskie.
-A 2.2-mile stretch of Delayed Harvest Waters rund through downtown Bryson City.
+A 2.2-mile stretch of Delayed Harvest Waters runs through downtown Bryson City.